tmischke999/QA-Academy/Curriculum/Month_4_API_Postman_Testing/Week_2_Advanced_JavaScript/Training_4_Error_Handling_and_Mock_APIs.md

 1. **Setup Mock API**:
    - Access the provided Mock API at `https://mockapi.io`.
+   - Create an account.
+   - Add a 'New Project' labeled QA Academy and Add the API Prefix: /api/vi

 2. **Create Custom Data**:
    - Perform the following tasks using the Mock API: